pikulet/ghost-wp/README.md

-# ghost-wp
+# Ghost Wordpack
-just a wordpack since i couldn't find any around
+Just a wordpack since i couldn't find any around :) Ghost is a word game that involves hiding a secret word from a minority in the group.
+There will also be a second secret word, but this word is just a decoy.

-wanted a ghost game but not sure what words to go for?
+In most Ghost games, players want a relation between the two words, for example antonyms or words in the same semantic field.
+As such, the repository aims to provide two related words for the Ghost game.

-## Contributing
+### Design

-please add more suggestions to the word pack, by making a pull request or creating an issue
+Currently, the word pairs are hard-coded in the `easy` file.
+In future, it would be nice to use Natural Language Processing to quickly decide on what a good word pair for the game would be.

 ## Usage